Witivio/vas-documentation/src/en/chatbot/metabot_en.md

 When the MetaBot does not find any answers among the chatbots' friends, it means that the score is below the threshold of the response score.
-The MetaBot returns the no answer message and asks for the perimeter.
+The MetaBot returns the no answer message and asks for the scope.